 Role: Research Assistant.

-Research Summary: Since finishing her placement, Jade has been working on the Discover Autism Research and Employment (DARE) project, examining the barriers and facilitators to successful employment for autistic people.
+Research Summary: Since finishing her placement, Jade has primarily been working on the Discover Autism Research and Employment (DARE) project, examining the barriers and facilitators to successful employment for autistic people.
 In 2021-2022, she also worked on a project looking at the factors influencing the implementation of annual health checks for autistic people.
 Jade’s research interests are broad and tend to focus on the inequalities that autistic people face.

 Current research and activities: Jade is a Research Assistant on the DARE project.

 - Umagami, K., Remington, A., Lloyd-Evans, B., Davies, J., & Crane, L. (2022).
 Loneliness in autistic adults: A systematic review.
 Autism.

 - Crane, L., Davies, J., Fritz, A., O’Brien, S., Worsley, A., & Remington, A. (2022).
 Autistic young people’s experiences of transitioning to adulthood following the Children and Families Act 2014.
 British Educational Research Journal.